rh-mobb/documentation/content/docs/aro/trident/_index.md

 Thank you for installing trident-operator, which will deploy and manage NetApp's Trident CSI storage provisioner for Kubernetes.

-Your release is named 'trident-operator' and is installed into the 'openshift' namespace.
+Your release is named 'trident-operator' and is installed into the 'test-netapp' namespace.
 Please note that there must be only one instance of Trident (and trident-operator) in a Kubernetes cluster.

 To configure Trident to manage storage resources, you will need a copy of tridentctl, which is